amplication/docs/docs/how-to/understanding-break-the-monolith.md

 ### Handling One-to-One Relations

-In one-to-one relationships, both entities involved in the relationship retain a single field representing the remote entity's ID.
+In one-to-one relationships, both entities involved in the relationship undergo a modification where their related field names are suffixed with `Id`.
 This approach maintains a link between the entities even after they are distributed across different services.

 #### Example

-Each entity will have a field, like `partnerId` in a `Customer` entity, which holds the ID of the corresponding entity in the other service.
-This mutual referencing ensures that the entities can still reference each other post-transition.
+If an Orders table had a field called `customer`, it will now have a new field named `customerId`, with the type being the same as the Customer entity's ID field.
+This adjustment allows entities to reference each other accurately post-transition.

 ### Handling One-to-Many Relations